 Ask around for recommendations from friends and family.
 Ask for advice on your local Facebook parenting groups and pages.
 But bare in mind, other peoples opinions and their experiences can be very different from your own.

-Visit a few setting
+Visit a few different settings

-I always advise parents who visit my setting to visit a number of settings, even if you think you’ve chosen a setting. try and fit in some visits to a few others.
+I always advise parents who visit my setting to visit a number of settings, even if you think you’ve chosen a setting.
+Try and fit in some visits to a few others.
 That way you have something to compare it to.
 You may also change your mind – Every setting is unique and has something different to offer.

 When visiting the setting take note on how the childcare providers interact with the children at the setting and how the children are interacting with the staff and activities on offer.